0

 Foods which activate telomerase production

-Telomere length in white blood cells has been found to be positively associated with a diet high in whole grains, fruit, vegetables, algae, seafood, dairy products and coffee and good (3-4).
+Telomere length in white blood cells is positively associated with a diet high in whole grains, fruit, vegetables, algae, seafood, dairy products, and coffee and good (3-4).
 The Mediterranean or Cretan diet, is a good example of such a diet.

 Conversely, heavy consumption of red and processed meat and sugary drinks, foods high in oxidants, is associated with shorter telomeres (5).